 However, New Jersey can block your ability to drive within its borders, even if you have a valid license from another state.
 States generally work together to allow drivers to drive anywhere with any license.
 For instance, if you have a valid Pennsylvania or New York drivers’ license, you can take your car through New Jersey without any problems.
 However, if New Jersey wants to take away your ability to drive in Jersey, they can do that.
 Even if your drivers’ license would be valid in your home state or another state, New Jersey can suspend your New Jersey driving privileges.

 If you were on vacation in Atlantic City or the Jersey Shore when your license was suspended, that could mean you cannot legally drive home.
 You’ll need someone else to drive you back to the border before you can legally start driving again.
 If you are pulled over again in New Jersey, the police will be able to check your driving record and see that your privileges are suspended.
 This can mean further punishments for driving with a suspended license.
+Our New Jersey traffic ticket lawyers for out of state drivers can help.

 Can NJ Suspend my PA or NY License?